dywisor/roverlay/doc/rst/usage.rst

 <empty>
    Specifying empty values often leads to errors if an option has value type restrictions.
-It's better to comment out options.
+Commenting it out is safe.

 The following sections will list all config entries.